Skip to main content

 These mechanics serve a dual commercial purpose.
 They increase the number of engagement touchpoints between purchases, keeping the brand front of mind.
 And they collect additional behavioural signals that feed the personalisation engine, making subsequent offer targeting more accurate.

-Integration and the Loyalty Technology Stack
+Integration and the loyalty technology stack

 Loyalty technology does not exist in isolation.
 Its value depends on how well it integrates with the rest of the marketing and commercial technology stack: the CRM, the CDP, the e-commerce platform, the POS system, the email service provider, and the data warehouse.

-Poor integration is one of the most common reasons loyalty programmes underperform.
+Poor integration is one of the most common reasons loyalty programs underperform.
 Member data sits in silos.
 Offer eligibility cannot be checked in real time at the point of sale.
 Personalised communications cannot be triggered based on loyalty events because the loyalty platform and the email platform do not talk to each other.

-When evaluating loyalty technology, integration capability should be assessed as rigorously as any programme-facing feature.
+When evaluating loyalty technology, integration capability should be assessed as rigorously as any program-facing feature.
 Specifically: does the platform offer a documented API that your existing tools can connect to?
 Does it support webhook-based event triggers?
 Can it push member data to your CRM in real time, or only in batch?
 Is there a pre-built connector to your e-commerce platform?

 Conclusion

-Loyalty technology in 2025 is more capable, more flexible, and more competitive than it has ever been.
+Loyalty technology in 2026 is more capable, more flexible, and more competitive than it has ever been.
 AI personalisation, zero-party data collection, composable architectures, and mobile-first engagement are no longer aspirational features: they are available now, from multiple vendors, at a range of price points.

 The brands that benefit most from these advances are not those with the biggest technology budgets.
-They are the ones that start with a clear understanding of what their programme needs to achieve, assess their current platform honestly against those requirements, and make deliberate decisions about where to invest.
+They are the ones that start with a clear understanding of what their program needs to achieve, assess their current platform honestly against those requirements, and make deliberate decisions about where to invest.

-Loyalty technology should serve the programme strategy, not define it.
+Loyalty technology should serve the program strategy, not define it.
 Get the strategy right first, then build the technology infrastructure that can execute it, and you will be in a strong position to compete for member loyalty in a market where the bar continues to rise.

 Get loyalty, promotions and retention insights in your inbox